yii2tech/illuminate/docs/start-installation.md

 Most likely you were using "app" as a root namespace at your Yii project.
 Laravel uses "App" for the same purpose.
-While technically those two are different, it is better to make them more contrast, especially if you run your project on Windows.
-It is recommended to rename "app" namespace of old Yii project to something different like "legacy", e.g. full class name like `app\models\User` will become `legacy\models\User`.
-Such naming will serve you well in the future: whenever you see 'legacy' in class name indicates the part of the code, which need to be rewritten.
+While technically those two are different, it is better to make them more contrast, especially if you run your project on OS with case-insensitive filesystem, like Windows.
+It is recommended to rename "app" namespace of the old Yii project to something different like "legacy", e.g. full class name like `app\models\User` will become `legacy\models\User`.
+Such naming will serve you well in the future: whenever you see "legacy" in class name indicates the part of the code, which need to be rewritten.
 You can perform namespace renaming manually or using your preferable tool like IDE refactor helper.
 However, you can use console command provided by this extension for the same purpose:

 ```